 Why are we focusing on the treatment gap, and why does it matter?
 Let us start with two important principles that drive our understanding of impact in this space.

-Principle #2: What we can do is to help people heal by equipping communities with the tools and resources to offer prevention and care.
+We can increase access to compassionate healing through contextualized prevention and care.
 Currently, the gap between mental health needs and available treatment is massive.
 By partnering with locals to build capacity, we can begin to address these unmet needs.

 Why does the treatment gap matter?